danfry1/danfry1/README.md

 ---

-## 🔧 What I have been working with this week
+## 🔧 What I've been working with this week
 <!--START_SECTION:waka-->
 ```text
 JavaScript   10 hrs 5 mins   ███████████████████▓░░░░░   78.74 %